GideonZ/1541u-documentation/config/rtc.rst

    :alt: RTC on board
    :align: left

-The U64 has a internal clock that is powered with a battery to keep track of the date & time.
+The U64 has an internal clock that is powered with a battery to keep track of the date & time.

 At this config screen date & time can be changed with the following options: